aayush4vedi/CynicalReader/TICKET.md

     * [x] Content Scraper
     * **UPDATE**: no duplicate tables like <timestamp> & <timestamp>_wc .Just create <timestamp>_wc &  <timestamp>_wp and for  <timestamp>_wp if content doesnt exists; send for scraping & delete that row.Then update the row later when async response has returned.
     * [] FIXME: Fix issues:
-      * [] TODO: if any runner(url/content/popi-cal etc) gets stuck & is needed to kill; the wc.db-journal || wp.db-journal file isnt deleted & db is permanently locked.All data gets wasted.
-Fucking fix it!
       * [x] `xxxxxxxxxxxxxxxxxxx SKIPPING  for <ID = 115><src= r/computerscience > As No Content xxxxxxxxxxxxxxxxxxxxxxxx`
         * => Cont do anything, just keep as it is
       * [] `ERROR 'utf-8' codec can't decode byte 0xe2 in position 10: invalid continuation byte`